Get in

 More Information is available here:

-2. The EC Wawel train from Berlin to Wroclaw
+2. The EC train from Berlin to Wroclaw

-Since 2020, after 6 years of break, the EC Wawel is back in operation!
+In 2020, after 6 years of break, the EC Wawel got back into operation!
 This is the daily connection between Berlin and Wroclaw which takes around 4 hours.

 We could be on board ourselves already and have a nice picture from the train in Berlin for you 🙂